Viral Mutation: mutation is the worst thing that comes to our mind when we talk about pathogenic microorganisms.

-Rather, when it comes to disease caused by viruses, many times the mutated virus is no different from its original version.
+Rather, when it comes to diseases caused by viruses, many times the mutated virus is no different from its original version.
 And sometimes there is also the possibility that the virus may lose all its ability to infect humans.

 These days the new strain of the SARS-CoV-2 virus that has surfaced in the UK is being discussed the most and it is being said that this new strain has a very high ability to spread infection and due to this it can be a super-spreader.

-By the way, in this article we will discuss the frequently asked questions about viral mutations like – what is this mutation and why does it happen?
-Does the virus become more dangerous after a mutation and so on.
+By the way, in this article, we will discuss the frequently asked questions about viral mutations like – what is this mutation and why does it happen?
+Does the virus become more dangerous after a mutation and so on?

 What is Mutation

 A mutation, basically, is a change in the DNA sequence of an organism.
 Mutations can occur due to two reasons – either due to a mistake during cell division or due to exposure to a certain chemical, ionizing radiation or viral infection.

 Whenever a living cell divides, it has to copy all its genetic material (DNA) into the new cell.
 DNA (deoxyribonucleic acid) codes for every single event that happens in our body.